killerducky/killerducky.github.io/shogi/lishogi_pieces.md

 ### Doubutsu
 ![](media/lishogi_sets/doubutsu.png)
   * \+ Cute!
-  * \- The tops are not slanted to indicate which side owns them (a huge minus!)
+  * \-- The tops are not slanted to indicate which side owns them (a huge minus!)
   * \- No easy bridge to traditional Kanji
+    * \-- The piece names (dog, cat, etc) do not match with the Japanese name (Gold, Silver, etc)

 ## Traditional sets
 ### kanji_light